Kingsman44/Pixelify/README.md

 - (If you have any problem placing no-VK.prop there then you also can extract and update no-VK.prop inside the packages it automatcally use it.)

 ### Zygisk spoofing configuration
-- Pixel 5:- Google TTS, Google Recorder, Play services, Google app
+- Pixel 5:- Google TTS, Google Play services, Pixel Buds
 - Pixel XL:- Google Photos
 - Pixel 6 Pro:- Rest Google apps except (all Google camera package)
 <br><br>**Note** :- Zygisk spoofing can't overide PixelProp Utils.